CLASS LEVELS (1, 1.5, 2)

 Center & Balance

 With a name that pretty much speaks for itself, C&B focuses more on stretching and elongating the body versus strengthening.
 This class is typically slower in pace and more zen in nature.
-You will be led through light, yet controlled movement and stretches aimed to "center and balance" the body, while promoting relaxation and enhancing mind/body awareness.
-All levels welcome.
+You will be led through light movement designed to increase body awareness, stability and control, allowing for more efficient movement in daily activities.
+Plus, you get the added benefit of deep stretching aimed to "center and balance" the body, increase flexibility, promote relaxation, and improve posture and alignment.
+You can expect some form of light, stability challenge with the assistance of props such as Bosu®, Pilates ball, etc. All levels welcome.

 Person using a foam roller under their legs on a yoga mat indoors.